 If you continue to endure wood smoke pollution, that is if you can smell the smoke, then please consider contacting us.
 Documenting more cases can help build evidence that existing standards and laws and their implementation are inadequate.
-Vote for Councillors and State and Federal Ministers who are committed to standing up for your health and stopping wood smoke emissions where they are likely to disperse into your living area.

 The health effects of wood smoke are organized below into a chain from:

 - the pollutant emissions in wood smoke that are

 - dispersed in the atmosphere creating a concentration of wood smoke that people can be exposed to resulting in doses of the toxic pollutants that

 - have adverse health effects.